January 30, 2018 : Complete review and editing down of all content. The detail, which was for my benefit, has been largely removed.

-A polarised condition is described as a cone with the expanded cone base acting as the cathode and the apex as the anode.
+All polarised conditions are described by WR in terms of a conical geometry, with the expanded cone base acting as the cathode and the apex as the anode.
 The spatial relationship between the anode and the cathode is offset by 90°.
 This gives rise to a field orientation which science interprets as an electric and a magnetic field.
-It is not magnetic.
-There is no part of a polarised condition which comprises a magnetic component.
+There is no magnetic character present.
+All effects within the physical realm are due to electrical polarisation.
+Don’t be confused by conebase shown in Fig : 1 as if a gyroscope is capable of standing motionless on its vertical shaft.

 The figure rotates, round and round forever.
 There is no particular issue with this idea.
 Ignore the dizziness !